 Gonococcal infection (gonorrhea).
 Causes.
-Symptoms.
-Diagnosis and treatment. gonorrhea in women
+Symptoms Diagnosis and treatment.
+Gonorrhea in women

-Gonococcal infection (gonorrhea) Gonorrhoea, GonococcalInfection - an infectious disease caused by Neisseriagonorrhoeae, sexually transmitted with a primary lesion of the human genitourinary system.
+Gonococcal infection (gonorrhea) Gonorrhoea, Gonococcal Infection is an infectious disease caused by Neisseriagonorrhoeae, sexually transmitted with a predominant lesion of the human genitourinary system.

 Causes

-gonorrhea symptoms
+Gonorrhea symptoms

 The incubation period for gonorrhea can range from 1 to 15 days.
 But usually the first signs of gonorrhea appear 3-5 days after infection.

 Acute urethritis is the most common manifestation of gonorrhea in men.
-Usually the incubation period takes from 2 to 7 days, although it can last longer.
+Usually incubation period takes from 2 to 7 days, although it can last longer.
 The main symptoms are urethral discharge and dysuria.
-The discharge may initially be scanty and slimy, but after a day or two it becomes copious and purulent.
+The discharge may initially be scanty and mucous, but after a day or two it becomes profuse and purulent.
 These severe and obvious manifestations distinguish gonococcal urethritis from non-gonococcal urethritis, which can be caused, for example, by chlamydia.
 Men with asymptomatic urethritis are the main reservoir for the spread of infection.
 In addition, they and those who leave the disease untreated are at greater risk of developing complications.

 Diagnostics